-- d) However, with that being said, the Jews that were preparing for the Passover festival, (by arriving 6 days early), likely still had a good supply of leavened products in their dwelling places on Abib 13, including unleavened bread, cakes and wafers that would have been prepared or purchased for the Spring Festival. - e) A study on "leaven" most often represents the "leaven of sin" ... however, "leaven" can also represent "leaven for the kingdom of heaven" (Matt 13:33).
+- d) However, with that being said, the Jews that were preparing for the Passover festival, (arriving about 6 days early [John 11:55-12:1]), likely still had a good supply of leavened products in their dwelling places on Abib 13, including unleavened bread, cakes and wafers that would have been prepared or purchased for the Spring Festival. - e) A study on "leaven" most often represents the "leaven of sin" ... however, "leaven" can also represent "leaven for the kingdom of heaven" (Matt 13:33).